se-edu/se-book/testing/tdd/what/q-tick-trueFalse.md

 - ( ) True
 - ( ) False

-B) Testing tools such as Junit require us to follow TDD.
+B) Testing tools such as JUnit require us to follow TDD.

 - ( ) True
 - ( ) False